 Do females benefit from high levels of aggression?
 (Click to reveal details)

 Are female competitive phenotypes really very costly?
 (Click to reveal details)

 Evolution and plasticity of neuroendocrine mechanisms of behavior

-Understanding the physiological and genomic mechanisms underlying behavioral variation is a key step in linking behavior with evolution because it can point to potential targets of selection in phenotypic evolution.
+Understanding the physiological and genomic mechanisms underlying behavioral variation is a key step in linking behavior with evolution because it can point to the targets of selection in phenotypic evolution.
 The degree to which social experience or environmental change tinker with these mechanisms is another critical issue in a broad understanding of behavioral mechanisms.
-I am currently exploring individual, sex, and population differences in neural and genomic mechanisms of behavior in the dark-eyed junco (Junco hyemalis), with the ultimate goal of linking variation in gene expression to functional variation in behavior.
+Much of my current work explores individual, sex, and population differences in neural and genomic mechanisms of behavior in the dark-eyed junco (Junco hyemalis).

 Do males and females share common behavioral mechanisms?
 (Click to reveal details)

 How do hormone-mediated traits and mechanisms of behavior evolve?
 (Click to reveal details)